mariagryp/cinema/README.md

 ## Additional Tools:

-**Concurrently** - Used to start both the React development server and JSON server simultaneously with a single command, making it easier to develop and test the application.
+**- Concurrently** - Used to start both the React development server and JSON server simultaneously with a single command, making it easier to develop and test the application.

 To install _concurrently_:

 _- npm install concurrently --save-dev_

-**icon font**
+**- icon font**
  _- https://icomoon.io/_